phoenixwebgroup/DotNetMongoMigrations/README.markdown

 So the idea is to have a simple migration script that executes commands against Mongo.
 It should track the applied migrations and quickly be able to apply new migrations.

-Migration recommendations
---

-1. Keep them as simple as possible
-1. Do not couple migrations to your domain types, they will be brittle to change, and the point of a migration is to update the data representation when your model changes.
-1. Stick to the mongo BsonDocument interface or use javascript based mongo commands for migrations, much like with SQL, the mongo javascript API is less likely to change which might break migrations

 Why DotNetMongoMigrations?
 --